-The use of the word specification is made to refer to a statement of the Council's minimum purchase requirements.
+The use of the word 'specification' refers to a statement of the Council's minimum purchase requirements.
 For illustrative purposes, it includes as appropriate such matters as:

 - a) Technical drawings

 - b) Recognised international standards

 - c) Method of delivery

 - d) Terms and conditions of supply and delivery

 - e) Responsible purchasing requirements.